 Two streams, the the Palikea and Pipiwai, are the source of all of the water in this area.
 Visitors can hike the two-mile Pipiwai Trail (3-5 hours roundtrip) along the streams with view of the pools.
 Along the trail, there is one tranquil natural pool that can be less crowded than the Seven Sacred Pools area.
 The path ends at the 400-foot-tall Waimoku Falls, and you can always cool off in the pools after finishing the hike.

-Ways to experience Oheo Gulch
+Oheo Gulch Tours

 What's the best way to experience Oheo Gulch?